Resources

 Goals, objectives, and emphasis of the program

 The interdisciplinary nature of HF/E is emphasized through a broad curriculum and diverse student backgrounds.
 Projects provide practical experience in local (Silicon Valley) high-tech manufacturing, research, and professional workplace settings.
-Emphasizes statistics and experimental design and basic human factors and ergonomics to maintain diversity, enrollment in courses with non-HF/E majors.
-All students are required to complete the program core consisting of 17 units plus a 4 unit project or thesis.
-Students also complete 3 courses (9 units) of elective courses of their choosing.
-Emphasis areas are suggested such as Cognitive Psychology, HCI/UX/UI, Ergonomics, or Human Performance, but students may select electives from across all offerings.
-Students often work part time or full time in paid internship programs offered by area information technology firms or with area governmental laboratories (e.g., NASA Ames Research Center).
+The MS HFE program emphasizes statistics and experimental design and basic human factors and ergonomics to maintain diversity, enrollment in courses with non-HF/E majors while the MS HFE concentration provides students with competency in human computer interaction (UX) through their course work and culminating project.
+All students are required to complete the program core, elective courses, and a 4 unit culminating project or thesis Emphasis areas are suggested such as Cognitive Psychology, HCI/UX/UI, Ergonomics, or Human Performance, but students may select electives from across all offerings.
+Students often work part time or full time in paid internship programs offered by area information technology firms (mainly the Big Tech) or with area governmental laboratories (e.g., NASA Ames Research Center).

 Number of degrees granted during last 3 years